sebiniemann/Mantella/CONTRIBUTING.md

 ### Body (optional)
 In case the subject does not fully covers your changes, fell free to describe the details of your changes as specific as as you can/want.
 Do not be afraid to add multiple lines.

-### Licence statement
+### License statement
 End the commit message of your pull request adding a clear statement under which your licence your contribution is licensed.

-Note that we cannot accept contributions that are either missing a licence statement or have chosen a licence incompatible to the MIT licence.
+Note that we cannot accept contributions that are either missing a licence statement or have chosen a license incompatible to the MIT licence.

 ``` text
 My contribution is licensed under the MIT license.